ashwinreddy/blog/_posts/2022-11-26-prince-returns.md

 title: "The Prince Returns"
 ---

-I call my favorite story pattern _The Prince Returns_, but it's just a type of [[Hero's Journey]].
+_The Prince Returns_ is my favorite story pattern, but it is only a special case of the [[Hero's Journey]].
 In it, a prince, usually a young or middle-aged man of noble character, finds himself lost in the world and must complete a voyage home, guided by a sage.

 1. In Homer's _Odyssey_, Odysseus's _nostos_ takes him from Calypso's Ogygia to Ithaca, where his wife Penelope and son Telemachus await him.
 Athena guides Telemachus in the form of Mentor.
 2. In Virgil's _Aeneid_, Aeneas is prince of Troy, displaced from his home when it is burned down by the Greeks.
 He must find his new home in Italy.